sscs-ose/sscs-ose.github.io/index.md

 If you think analog design is the right thing for you (and hopefully it is!), you can find more information [here](https://sscs-ose.github.io/analog).

+## Open-Source IC Design Tools

+As stated in the general introduction section, a wide range of open-source tools are available.
+This variety can be overwhelming initially, and sometimes a local installation on a Linux machine is not straightforward.
+A few developers try to flatten the learning curve by providing pre-built tool collections.
+One example is the [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools) collection from Johannes Kepler University, prepared as a virtual machine (VM) using [Docker](https://www.docker.com).
+This VM has plenty of tools installed (as documented in this [README](https://github.com/iic-jku/iic-osic-tools#readme) file), as well as pre-installed `SKY130` and `GF180MCU` PDKs.

-## How to Tape-Out an IC
+## How to Tape Out an IC

-Preparing an IC layout for production in a wafer foundry is a lengthy process, which is described at a high level on [this page](https://sscs-ose.github.io/tapeout).
+Preparing an IC layout for production in a wafer foundry is a lengthy process described at a high level on [this page](https://sscs-ose.github.io/tapeout).

 ## IEEE SSCS Educational Resources